equalitie/Caislean/doc/role-doc/letsencrypt.md

 (Wheezy) but is present in Jessie's backports repository.
 The role will explicitly fail if you try running it on anything else than Jessie.

+You can exclude some domains from using Let's Encrypt, either because you do not want TLS at all or because you prefer using the `tls` role for those.
+See configuration parameters below.

 ## Prerequired roles

 - `base-packages`